 Synchronized Settings in Visual Studio

-When you use the same user ID to log on to Visual Studio Online on multiple computers, by default your settings are synchronized on all of those computers.
+When you use the same personalization account to sign in to Visual Studio on multiple computers, by default your settings are synchronized on all computers.

 By default, the following settings are synchronized.

 Development settings (You have to select a set of settings the first time you run Visual Studio, but you can change the selection anytime.
 For more information, see Customizing Development Settings in Visual Studio.)

 The following options in the Tools | Options pages:

 Theme and menu bar casing settings, on the Environment, General options page